Outkast-Studio/CFCU/DEPLOYMENT.md

 ### PM2 command not found

-- Install PM2 globally: `npm install -g pm2`
+- Install PM2 globally: `yarn global add pm2`
 - Ensure PM2 is in PATH: `which pm2`

 ### Port already in use